tusktenon/hyperskill-java-projects/TaskManagementSystem/NOTES.md

+# Task Management System: Notes

+## Stage 3/5: Authenticating with JWT

-# Account lookup with JWT authentication
+### Account lookup with JWT authentication

 In order to add a new task, we need to obtain an `Account` object corresponding to the authenticated user making the request.